fverdugo/PetscCall.jl/README.md

 # PetscCall

 This package provides easy access to PETSc solvers in sequential and parallel Julia computations.
+See documentation for further details.

 | **Documentation** |